AZ-204 Developer Associate: Troubleshooting and Monitoring Azure Solutions

 • Performance of underlying machine

-• Custom metrics written in the code
+• Custom metrics are written in the code

 • Installation

-• Visual studio
+• Visual Studio

-• creates a web mvc application
+• creates a web MVC application

 • From Project click on “Add Application Insights Telemetry”